 For each forecaster, the values of MF, α , I and β are known.
+In what follows, we assume the structural stability of an econometric forecasting model.
 A second forecaster also has a way of arriving at a final forecast.
-The analyst does not know any of these values, having only the two forecasts.
+The analyst does not know any of these values, having only the two forecasts1.